 Monzo is an intelligent bank for people who like to have full control over their financial lives, whenever and wherever they are — just by using a mobile app.
 Having a Monzo account also includes smart budgeting options to help users manage money more consciously and effectively, makes travelling stress-free with the Monzo card — which is accepted worldwide, and even lets users earn money through interest on savings.
 There are also some extra features to help account holders save money effortlessly, manage joint expenses together with a partner, flexible overdrafts, and so on.
 Also, Monzo works with a wide variety of other service providers, so it can easily become a finance control centre for any individual.

 Based on this brief overview of some of London’s top fintech and insurtech companies, we might say that the industry is developing hand-in-hand with the digital transformation.
+It is especially important today when the need of remote services is growing.

 Automated processes, real-time updates, taking a mobile-first approach, having high levels of customization and flexibility, and leveraging artificial intelligence and machine learning solutions — all these set legacy systems aside, and any company that cannot keep up, finds itself lagging far behind the more innovative ones.